guillermo-carrasco/PyConSweden2015/README.md

 ### Objectives

-The attendees will learn about a state of the art genomics pipeline and how we use Python to manage and analyze large amounts of biologically significant data.
+The attendees will learn about a state of the art genomics pipeline and how we use Python to manage, store and analyze large amounts of biologically significant data.

 In the second part they will learn how we adapt the output data for clinicians